 In this post, we are going over everything you need to know about the Fair Housing Act in Texas!

-Do you Have any Liability Regarding the Fair Housing Act?
+Do you Have any Liability Regarding the Texas Fair Housing Act?

 Yes, landlords (and their agents) are liable for any unfairness towards tenants, whether intentional or not.
 Any discrimination can result in a fair housing complaint.

-- Failing to provide rental applications to a prospective minority person, including tenants of a different national origin.
+- Failing to provide applications to a prospective minority person, including renters of a different national origin.

 - Failing to respond to prospective minority tenants' inquiries.